browserengineering/book/book/animations.md

     # ...
     return [transform]
 ```
-TODO:verify that translation does indeed come after blending.

 The `Transform` display list command is pretty straightforward as well: it calls
 the `translate` Skia canvas method, which is conveniently built-in.